To see our video version of this article, click HERE.

 Antoni Gaudí i Cornet, known mostly just as Gaudí, was a highly individualized architect known as the greatest creator of Catalan Modernism.
 His works are mainly seen in Barcelona, two of the most important and interesting of which are Casa Batlló and Casa Milà.
 Both are located approximately six minutes from Barcelona.

 Casa Batlló is an apartment block that became famous when Gaudí was commissioned to give the building a makeover toward the end of the 19th century.
-This is said to be among the best examples of his style due to its lack of straight lines and vibrant colours, and the overall look which was inspired by the sea.
+This is said to be among the best examples of his style due to its curvy lines and vibrant colours, and the overall look which was inspired by the sea.
 For visitors wishing to see inside, admission is €25 for adults and €22 for children.

 Casa Milà is another of Gaudí’s masterpieces.
 The style of this citadel once again features a complete lack of straight lines and right angles.
 The building completed construction in 1912 and has been alternately named ‘La Pedrera’.
 An elevator is available inside for visitors to ascend to the rooftop and enjoy the city skyline views.
 Admission to Casa Milà is €24 for adults and €18.50 for students and seniors.

 The Gothic Quarter is the oldest district in Barcelona having begun as the founding city in 15 BC.
-Surprisingly, however, it is a rather small community with a maze of narrow streets and little traffic.
+Surprisingly, it is a rather small community with a maze of narrow streets and very little traffic.
 Packed full of Gothic architecture, it is one of the most visited and lively regions of the city and is a must-see for first-time visitors to Barcelona.

 Walking tours are available in the region, however, the area is small enough to find your way around on your own and it might be the best way to experience the various shops and cafes while taking photos of the charming streets and memorable structures.